 Anything else you need to know about the Botanic Garden in Utrecht?

 Rain or shine, the gardens are open every day between March 1st and December 1st.
 Bring an umbrella to protect you from the unpredictable Dutch weather.

-We visited the Botanic Gardens on a full day trip and wanted to eat something at the little restaurant.
+We visited the Botanical Garden on a full day trip and wanted to eat something at the little restaurant.
 This place is really popular and in high demand during lunch time.
 Unfortunately, it seemed the staff couldn’t cope with all the hungry people and it took forever to place an order.
 This was the only downside during our day at the Botanic Gardens.
 The food (when it eventually came) was absolutely delicious, so in the end worth the wait.